cruncher/Cruncher_CSS_style/README.md

 	}

-	/* 7.
-Put all hacks in a separate stylesheet, hacks.css.
-In hacks.css you can break the rules. */
+#####7.
+Put all hacks in a separate stylesheet, hacks.css
+In hacks.css you can break the rules.